unibe-geodata-modelling/2021-glacier-evolution-model/README.md

 All steps to run the script are mentioned in the script self.
 Just download the mentioned data above .
 In the google drive folder is the glacier_tsanfleuron.tif data as an example.
 If you want to run the scrip for an other glacier just downlad the needed squares of the alti3D via the link above and merge them via QGIS.
 Then you just have to enter a diffrent file name and glacier name.
 But then this script works for any glacier included in the Swiss Glacier Inventory 2016.

- Here a list of the important output data:
+ Here a list of the output data:

   - dhm25_grid_raster.tif -> this is the convertet dhm25_grid_raster as gtiff.
 You will need this for the implementation script.
+  - edit_glacier_tsanfleuron.tif -> Alti3D elevation model of 2016 clipt to the 2016 glacier extend.
+With an upscaled resolution of 25m.
+You will need this in the                                                   implementation script.
+  - edit_dhm25.tif -> Elevation model of 1998 clipt to the 2016 glacier extend.
+Reprojected from CH1903/LV03 to CH1903+/LV95.
   - substract_glacier_tsanfleuon.tif -> this is the difference in glacier thickness between 1998 and 2016.
   - a PNG plot of the parametrication
   - a .txt file with the parametrication data frame ready to run the Delta-H Implemention Script -> includes: